uvic-auvic/Polaris-2019/ros/src/controlsystem/README.md

 is named, however if a state is within a state list(s) within the root state list it's label is a list of states lists from outermost to innermost seperated by '/', with the state name separated from the last state list by a '/' (see example below).
 States CAN have the following fields: params.
+State are not allowed to have any of the following names: procedure, error, next, and params.

 ```yaml
 states: